 Tips and Variations for Almond Flour Pumpkin Bread

 - Make muffins: Fill a muffin tray using the same batter and have yourself some almond flour pumpkin muffins!
 Remember to account for less bake time.
+Alternatively, check out these pumpkin muffins!

 - A fun twist: Swap out your pumpkin puree for sweet potato puree and you have a fun twist on this healthy almond flour bread.
 The same earthy tones, and textures with a slightly different flavour.